unahouExosite/docs/exositeready/gwe/gmq/gateway_message_queuing_gmq.md

 `POST localhost:8090/onep:v1/stack/<alias> <HEADERS> <DATA>`

 1. Append **DATA** to the VMS Client's database.
 A separate thread of execution will batch record these entries at regular intervals.
-Like the 'write' method, GMQ will use the CIK associated with the VMS client specified by the new "X-Exosite-VMS" header.
+Like the "write" method, GMQ will use the CIK associated with the VMS client specified by the new "X-Exosite-VMS" header.
 If GMQ has no CIK for the given VMS client in the X-Exosite-VMS header, an activation attempt will be made.
 2. The GMQ server will respond `204` with an empty payload.
 GMQ will respond `400` for invalid requests.

 Example for Product ID `dubhxzv0r4e1m7vj` and serial number `02ab7fc89`: